JoshPaulie/textual-cards/README.md

 #### Cards
 - Cards are `.strip()`ed, meaning any spaces at the end or begining of your question or answer will be trimmed off, allowing for cards like
-  - `How is bexli going to get this package & publish this app? | He has has no idea!`
+  - `How is bexli going to get this package & publish this app when he's done? | He has no idea!`

 ### Keyboard shortcuts
 All keyboard shortcuts can be found in the footer, expect